lindseydortch/ga-project-1/notes.md

   3. Choose different levels of difficulty
     - This will be associated with how many cards and time
   4. If the user gets three trivia questions correct they get a match
+  5. Be able to reset game or start a new game when they have won